stsfaroz/Flask_Docker/README.md

 # Building an ML Model with Flask and Docker

 This repository contains an example of building a Machine Learning (ML) model using Flask and Docker.
-Flask is a popular web framework in Python for building web applications, while Docker is a platform for building, shipping, and running applications in containers.

 ## Prerequisites